 Move handlebar to each position.
 It should move easily and lock in each position.
+If handlebar is hard to move (up/down), remove plastic cap and rinse mechanism with fresh water then lubricate with BOMBARDIER LUBE.
+If it is still stiff, refer to an authorized Sea-Doo dealer.
 Make sure there is no excessive play in the handlebar.